AOBTenn/Network-Traffic-Within-Microsoft-Azure/README.md

 ![image](https://github.com/user-attachments/assets/49e4cfc9-1909-4c20-a0b4-11301de3e37a)

-In Powershell the request will time out while in Wireshark there will be a spream of "no response" after a "request in."
+In Powershell the request will time out while in Wireshark there will be a spream of "no response found" after a "request in."
 This shows that the new rule took effect and the firewall is blocking the traffic to the Linux Vm.

 14. Disable Linux Vm Firewall Configuration